Punishments in Judaism: Korban

 The term korban primarily refers to sacrificial offerings given from humans to God for the purpose of doing homage, winning favor, or securing pardon.

 Some of the sacrificial offerings described in the Torah are obligations imposed on individuals for specific sins.
 The nature of these offerings can be debated—whether they serve as a form of punishment or as a means of atonement, often signifying complete forgiveness granted by God.
 However, it is clear that these offerings represent a mandated form of restitution.
 Individuals who commit these transgressions are required to present a sacrifice, and the judicial authorities (beth din) may enforce compliance with this requirement.

 Human-related punishment

 Capital punishment

-Capital and corporal punishment in Judaism have a complex history which has been a subject of extensive debate. but most capital punishment included - stoning, burning, decapitation, and strangulation.
+Capital and corporal punishment in Judaism have a complex history which has been a subject of extensive debate, but most forms of capital punishment were included - stoning, burning, decapitation, and strangulation.
 These punishments were executed or ordered when someone broke the Laws of Moses, which included adultery, child sacrifice, rape, murder, kidnapping, idolatry, striking, cursing, rebelling, homosexual relations and more.